adsp-hyperfake/HyperFaaS/README.md

 The Go implementation is recommended for experiments and production use.

 #### Usage
-Firstly, move the generated models (.onnx or .json) in `./hyperFakeWorker/models`.
+First, move the generated models (.onnx or .json) to `./hyperFakeWorker/models`.
 Then start the simulated HyperFaaS system:

 ```bash